JuanQuenga/scout/README.md

 ## Overview

-Paymore Chrome Lite is a lightweight browser extension built with WXT (Web Extension Toolkit) and React.
+Paymore Lite is a lightweight chrome extension built with WXT (Web Extension Toolkit) and React.
 It provides essential tools for quick navigation and search specifically tailored for Paymore's operations.
 The lite version focuses on core functionality with a powerful CMDK command palette and settings interface.

 **Current Version:** v1.0.0 (First Lite Release)